Speckle (interference): Optical vortices in speckle patterns

 Typically vortices appear in speckle pattern in pairs.
 These vortex - antivortex pairs are placed randomly in space.
 One may show that electromagnetic angular momentum of each vortex pair is close to zero.
+Speckle patterns can also arise when a deliberately structured vortex beam illuminates a rough surface.
+If the surface is strongly rough, the incident helical wavefront collapses into a speckle field filled with numerous new vortex–antivortex pairs, among which the original on‑axis phase singularity is lost.
+In such a reflection, the topological charge of the vortex beam changes sign, as it would for any mirror.
 In phase conjugating mirrors based on stimulated Brillouin scattering optical vortices excite acoustical vortices.

 Apart from formal decomposition in Fourier series the speckle pattern may be composed for plane waves emitted by tilted regions of the phase plate.
 This approach significantly simplifies numerical modelling.
 3D numerical emulation demonstrates the intertwining of vortices which leads to formation of ropes in optical speckle.